 Planning & Zoning

-The Planning Division of Poughkeepsie’s Department of Building, Planning and Zoning provides research, advisory and administrative support for comprehensive and land use planning functions, federal and state grant applications, and highway, transit, and pedestrian/bicycle transportation planning projects.
+The City of Poughkeepsie Planning Division provides research, advisory and administrative support for comprehensive and land use planning functions, federal and state grant applications, and highway, transit, and pedestrian/bicycle transportation planning projects.

-The Rezone Downtown Poughkeepsie Project (Rezone Downtown Project) is a collaborative land-use planning initiative aimed at the revitalization of Poughkeepsie’s Central Business District (CBD).
-The City of Poughkeepsie is partnering with the Pace Land Use Law Center and Kevin Dwarka Land Use and Economic Consulting to update zoning regulations that govern the preservation, rehabilitation and development that occurs in Poughkeepsie’s Central Business District (CBD).
+The Poughkeepsie Innovation District (PID) is a collaborative land-use planning initiative aimed at the revitalization of Poughkeepsie’s Central Business District (CBD).
+The City of Poughkeepsie partnered with Pace Land Use Law Center and Kevin Dwarka Land Use and Economic Consulting to update zoning regulations that govern the preservation, rehabilitation and development that occurs in Poughkeepsie’s Central Business District (CBD).